cng04/NBA-Champion-Predictor-Project/README.md

 In this project, I used each (active) team's per-game stats (PTS, REB, AST, TOV) as well as their advanced stats in each season from 1996 to 2022 to predict who would be the NBA Champion that season.

 ## **Summary**
-The full predictions of the most likely NBA champion per season is in the PREDICTIONS folder.
-See predictions_2023_NBA_champion.csv for predictions of the 2023 NBA Season and see predictions_1996_2022_NBA_champion_ridge.csv for the predictions fro the 1996 - 2022 NBA Seasons.
+The full predictions of the most likely NBA champion per season are in the PREDICTIONS folder.
+See **_predictions_2023_NBA_champion.csv_** for predictions on the 2023 NBA Season and see **_predictions_1996_2022_NBA_champion_ridge.csv_** for the predictions on the 1996 - 2022 NBA Seasons.

-In the above files, the higher the Predicted_Score, the more likely the team is to win the NBA champion.
+In the above files, the higher the Predicted_Score, the more likely the team is to win the NBA championship.
 See **Cleaning and Parsing the Data** below for how each team's playoff score was determined for that season.

-In short, NBA Champion received 10 points, Runner-Up received 7 points, teams that lost in the Conference Finals received 4 points, teams that lost in the Conference Finals received 4 points, teams that lost in the Conference Semi-finals received 2 points, teams that lost in the First Round received 1 point and teams that didn't make the playoffs at all received no points.
+In short, NBA Champion received **10** points, Runner-Up received **7** points, teams that lost in the Conference Finals received **4** points, teams that lost in the Conference Semi-finals received **2** points, teams that lost in the First Round received **1** point and teams that didn't make the playoffs at all received **0** points.

-The two most likely teams to win the 2023 NBA Championship were the Boston Celtics and the Denver Nuggets.
+The two most likely teams to win the 2023 NBA Championship were the **Boston Celtics** and the **Denver Nuggets**.

 ## **Web Scraping**